Five from Finland

 Eco-friendly Christmas gifts

-The countdown to the most magical time of the year, packed with all kinds of exciting reasons to celebrate, has begun.
-If you’re on the hunt for gifts with a sustainable twist, these Finnish companies have got you covered.
+If you’re on the hunt for gifts with a sustainable twist this silly season, these Finnish companies have got you covered.

 Winter holidays are the time for giving.
 Opting for more eco-friendly gifts is one of the best ways to show your respect and care not only for your close ones, but also for the planet.

 In Finland, sustainability is a way of life and a top priority for many local companies and brands.
 From natural beauty products to sustainable home textiles, ethical fashion and jewellery, Finland offers plenty of options to responsible gift givers.

 Browse our list below for more high-quality products that make for the perfect gifts for the upcoming festive season.